On the subregular $J$-rings of Coxeter systems: Introduction

-In our second set of results, we focus on certain specific Coxeter systems $(W,S)$ whose Coxeter diagram involves edges of weight $\infty$, and show that for suitable choices of $s\in S$, $J_s$ is isomorphic to a \emph{free fusion ring} in the sense of \cite{Banica}.
-A free fusion ring can be described in terms of the data of its underlying \emph{fusion set}, and we describe these data explicitly for each free fusion ring $J_s$ in our examples.
-Furthermore, each free fusion ring we discuss is isomorphic to the Grothendieck rings of the category $\mathrm{Rep}(\mathbb{G})$ of representations of a known \emph{partition quantum groups} $\mathbb{G}$, and we will identify the group $\mathbb{G}$ in all cases.
-Our main theorems appear as Theorem \hyperref[unitary]{D} and Theorem \hyperref[amalgamate]{E} in \cref{sec:example2} and \cref{sec:example3}, but we omit their technical statements for the moment.
+In our second set of results, we focus on certain specific Coxeter systems $(W,S)$ whose Coxeter diagrams involve edges of weight $\infty$, and show that for suitable choices of $s\in S$, $J_s$ is isomorphic to a \emph{free fusion ring} in the sense of \cite{Banica}.
+A free fusion ring can be described in terms of the data of its underlying \emph{fusion set}, and we describe these data explicitly for each of our examples.
+Furthermore, each free fusion ring we discuss is isomorphic to the Grothendieck ring of the category of representations of a known \emph{partition quantum group} $\mathbb{G}$, and we will identify the group $\mathbb{G}$ in all cases.
+Our main theorems appear as Theorem \ref{unitary} and Theorem \ref{amalgamate} in sections \ref{sec:example2} and \ref{sec:example3}, but we omit their technical statements for the moment.

-All the results mentioned above rely heavily on the following theorem, which says that a combinatorial ``factorization'' of a reduced word of an element into its \emph{dihedral segments} (see Definition \ref{dihedral segments def}) carries over to a factorization of basis elements in $J_C$. \begin{namedtheorem}[F]{\rm (Dihedral factorization)} Let $x$ be the reduced word of an element in $C$, and let $x_1, x_2,\cdots, x_l$ be the dihedral segments of $x$.
+All the results mentioned above rely heavily on the following theorem, which says that a combinatorial factorization of reduced words into \emph{dihedral segments} (see Definition \ref{dihedral segments def}) carries over to a factorization of basis elements in $J_C$. \begin{theorem}[Dihedral factorization] Let $x$ be the reduced word of an element in $C$, and let $x_1, x_2,\cdots, x_l$ be the dihedral segments of $x$.
 Then